rgravina/okubo/README.md

 =====

 Okubo is a simple spaced-repetition system which you can associate with Active Record models to be learned (such as words in a foreign language) and users in your system.
-Users study these words, and as they mark these attempts right or wrong, Okubo will determine when they should be reviewed next.
+Users study these and as they mark these attempts right or wrong, Okubo will determine when they should be reviewed next.

 Okubo determines the next study time for an item using the [Leitner System](http://en.wikipedia.org/wiki/Leitner_system).